vuestorefront/vue-storefront/packages/core/docs/architecture/application-context.md

 ## Extending context

-The best and most straightforward way of extending Application context it to use `integrationPlugin` helper.
-It give you access to the `integration` helper as well as [Nuxt.js context](https://nuxtjs.org/docs/concepts/context-helpers/), which includes runtime configuration, route informartion, environment variables, cookie helpers and much more.
+The best and most straightforward way of extending the Application context is to use the `integrationPlugin` helper.
+It gives access to the `integration` helper and [Nuxt.js context](https://nuxtjs.org/docs/concepts/context-helpers/), which includes runtime configuration, route information, environment variables, cookie helpers, and much more.

-You can call `integration.configure` method to add new integration to the context.
+You can call the `integration.configure` method to add new integration to the context.
 This method accepts two parameters:

 - **(string)** - unique name of the integration,
 - **(object)** - configuration with any properties you need.
-Two properties described below can be used to change the default behavior of the integration:
+You can use two properties described below to change the default behavior of the integration:
-  - `axios` **(object)** - passed to the [axios.create](https://github.com/axios/axios#axioscreateconfig) method when creating a HTTP client for this specific integration (doesn't affect other integrations),
+  - `axios` **(object)** - passed to the [axios.create](https://github.com/axios/axios#axioscreateconfig) method when creating an HTTP client for this specific integration (doesn't affect other integrations),
   - `api` **(object)** - contains functions that can be called on the integration's [`api` handler](#api-handler).
-The exception is that the function will be executed in Nuxt.js, not Server Middleware.
+The exception is that these functions execute in Nuxt.js, not Server Middleware.
 Object keys must match the method called on the [`api` handler](#api-handler).

 ```javascript
 // plugins/custom-context.js